NewFrontDoor/newfrontdoor.org/src/documentation/privacy.md

 Any 3rd-party services that Vision 100 IT websites use (like iTunes for podcasts, http://reftagger.com/ etc.) will have their own privacy policies.
 This includes sites that are linked to from Vision 100 IT websites.

 ### Changes to this policy
 Vision 100 IT reserves the right, at its sole discretion, to change, modify, add or remove portions of this Privacy Policy, at any time.
 It is your responsibility to check this Privacy Policy periodically for changes.
-View the most up-to-date privacy policy at any time at http://vision100.org/privacy.

 ### Enquiries
 If you have any questions or feel we are violating this policy, please send us an email at it@vision100.org.